Doctor-TOTORO/ML-based-attack-in-CARLA/README.md

 - Copy scenario configuration files (.yaml files) into /OpenCDA/opencda/scenario_testing/config_yaml
 - Copy attack codes into /OpenCDA or anywhere you can use them directly
 - Run the codes as setup_opencda.txt shows
+- The default attack is FGSM, it can be changed to SimBA in line 531 and 532 in perception_manager.py